TeamHG-Memex/bk-string/README.md

 1. Building a BK Tree based off of each word presented in the file.
 1. Searching that tree for all strings which are within a distance of the given string.

+Example Command:

+    // Search for all words within 2 Levenshtein distance of "foo" from the file "/path/to/strings.txt"
+    $ ./bench /path/to/strings.txt foo 2

 ### How to structure the file:
 Simply create a file of words, with each word on a new line.